Apply for extension of a visa

 Download form VS2 for print:

-A paper version of the application form is also available at the Service Centre of the Immigration Service or at a police station with an immigration office.
+A paper version of the application form is also available at the Immigration Service's Citizen Service.

 Normally, the person you are visiting in Denmark must accompany you.